nicedreams/rsyncsnap/README.md

   <destination>   Where to store backups: /mnt/backups/rsyncsnap
   <snapshots>     Amount of snapshots to keep: 30

 CAUTION:        If snapshot amount is set to 1, all snapshots will be removed.

-  REMOTE NOTICE:  - Syncing to remote server will NOT auto delete snapshots from
-                    remote server.
-You must keep track and remove manually.
-                  - Script will preserve hard-links to remote system.
+SSH NOTICE:     - Script will preserve hardlinks to remote system as long as
+                    using filesystem that supports hardlinks like ext4.
                   - Recommended to use ssh key authentication for cron jobs using ~/.ssh/config file.